cosmicc/rf_info/README.rst

 I can easily add support for more countries upon request

-Command line supports color, raw, and json output
+Command line supports color, raw parsable, and json output

 Install